 By Barnaby Nash

 Please share your thoughts in the comments section below or reach out to me on social media.
-What was the best book that you read in 2019?
+What do you think needs to be done to promote effective climate solutions?

 Let’s stay connected